adaptiverecognition/ldap4j/README.md

 Ldap4j supports TLS, through the standard StartTLS operation, and it also supports the non-standard LDAPS protocol.
 It supports an optional host name verification in both cases.

-Ldap4j doesn't support parallel operations yet.
+A connection pool is provided to support traditional parallelism, and amortize the cost of TCP and TLS handshakes.

-A connection pool is provided to alleviate the need for parallel operations.
+Ldap4j supports parallel operations using a single connection.

 All operations are non-blocking, the client should never wait for parallel results by blocking the current thread.